Bodrie/social-demo-app/README.md

 - [ ] Migrate / Swithch from ExpressJS to NestJS on the server-side

+- [ ] Migrate / Swithch from CRA to Vite

 - [ ] Extract reusable components from the existing code on the client-side

 - [ ] General refactoring, fixing and polishing of the code base